 Note: The Cha’an Ka’an Planetarium is closed on Mondays.

-You can catch Mahi Mahi, triggerfish, barracudas, tuna, Blue marlins, and many others, depending on the season.
+Depending on the season, you can expect to reel in the likes of Mahi Mahi, triggerfish, barracudas, tuna, Blue marlins, and many others.

 Curious about all the beautiful street art all over the town of San Miguel de Cozumel?
-They are all part of Sea Walls — a public art initiative that gives the ocean a creative voice.
+Well, they’re all part of Sea Walls — a global public art initiative that gives the ocean a creative voice.

 Cozumel, Mexico.
 Sea Walls art market

-Every two years, Sea Walls invites dozens of local and international artists to create some stunning street art that brings awareness.
-It shines a light on the pollution and overfishing that are killing our oceans.
-Wander around town and spot your favorite art.
+Every two years, Sea Walls invites dozens of local and international artists to create some more stunning street art to continue shining the light on ocean conservation.

 Cozumel, Mexico.
 Sea Walls art